immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 argument `mod3` should be set as `TRUE` (the default is `FALSE`).
 7. A summary of each step cloning process would be reported if `verbose` set to `TRUE` (the default is `FALSE`).
-8. specify the output path/filename.txt to save 'verbose'.
+8. specify `log` by output path/filename.txt to save `verbose`.
 The input file directory is used if path is not specified.
-Pass `NULL` for no action.
+The default is `NULL` for no action.
 10. If `summarize_clones` set to be `FALSE` (default), a modified `data.frame` with clone identifiers in the `clone` column will be returned.
 Otherwise, if `summarize_clones` set to be `TRUE`, the cloning functions will perform a series of analyses to assess the